 Day three was challenging and also the day with the least amount of food.
 No olives today and they were sorely missed.
 I love the L-Bar’s but could only have one.
 I was hungry and drank endless amounts of water, herbal tea and the L-Drink to fool my stomach into thinking it was full.
 The Kale Crackers were savored with every minuscule bite to maximize the pleasure of crunch.
 Today the body goes into cellular recycling and ketosis.

 By day four, I was very hungry.
 Looking at the menu ahead with soups and olives, I planned carefully when I would eat them.
 I could have easily devoured everything by noon, but stretched it out strategically.
 I was never quite satisfied this entire day.
 I was cold and had very low energy for the first time in the program.
 Knowing there was only one more day ahead kept me determined, but it was an overall tough day.
 I went to bed hoping desperately I’d feel better in the morning.
-Autophagy continues and stem cell-based regeneration ramps up.
+Cellular renewal and rejuvenation continue, supporting metabolic health and healthy aging.

 Day six is the transition day and it’s recommended to eat light starting with liquids or soups.
 I decided to make Kitchari using the recipe from Pamela Salzman’s book Kitchen Matters.
 Pamela, who I follow on Instagram/blog, does the FMD several times a year and suggests kitchari as an easy to digest meal when re-introducing food to the diet.
 Frankly, I wasn’t hungry, but ate a little before heading out for the day.
 I felt great with energy, a small appetite and a clear mind.
 I skipped coffee and didn’t miss it at all.
-Stem cell-based rejuvenation continues for up to 5 days once the FMD is completed return to a regular healthy meal plan.
+Cellular renewal and rejuvenation continue into day 6 and beyond, and a majority of people find the benefits of FMD last several months after return to a health meal plan.

 Things I’d suggest if you do the FMD: